Skip to main content

 5. If the ETB is in the past, it is also hidden, and we’ll show the next port ETA.

-Can Agents be consumers of vessel ETAs via Connect?
+Can Agents be consumers of vessel ETAs via IMOS X?

 Expanding the sharing capabilities to any partner is on the roadmap.
 The focus is on a way for you to share with any counterparties you wish to identify, strengthening the network, and laying a foundation for multi-way collaboration.

-What determines which cargos/voyages will be shared?
-For example, all voyages where charterer = x.
+What determines which cargoes will be shared?
+For example, all cargoes where charterer = x.

 What does the sharing process/onboarding look like for sharees that are Veson clients?

-In the Cargo and Voyage lists, there's a dropdown in the top right called Owner.
+In the Cargo list, there's a dropdown in the top right called Owner.
 If you change that to Mine, you see only your own IMOS records, Shared with me to show only things shared with you, and All, you see both.

 We also offer Veson University courses for owners and charterers, which can help you familiarize yourself with the functionality.